mattdibi/redox-keyboard/README.md

 - [VIA](https://caniusevia.com/) compatible (thanks to [Harshit Goel](https://github.com/harshitgoel96))
 - [ZMK firmware](https://zmk.dev/) compatible (thanks to [toddmok](https://github.com/toddmok))

-> :information_source: **[1]Notes about wireless implementation**: The Redox keyboard uses two different wireless implementations:
+> :information_source: [1] **Notes about wireless implementation**: The Redox keyboard uses two different wireless implementations:
 > - *QMK based*: Leveraging the [Gazel protocol](https://developer.nordicsemi.com/nRF5_SDK/nRF51_SDK_v5.x.x/doc/5.2.0/html/a00140.html).
-It needs its own PCB and a receiver dongle (see [Redox Wireless](https://github.com/mattdibi/redox-keyboard/tree/docs/zmk_update/redox-w) for details).
+It needs its own PCB and a receiver dongle (see [Redox Wireless](https://github.com/mattdibi/redox-keyboard/tree/docs/zmk_update/redox-w) for details) and needs three YJ-14015 MCUs + a Pro Micro compatible controller.
 > - *ZMK based*: Leveraging the Bluetooth protocol.
 It is based on the [Redox wired PCB](https://github.com/mattdibi/redox-keyboard/tree/master/redox) and the [nice!nano](https://nicekeyboards.com/nice-nano/) controller.
+>
+> The main differences for the two implementations are as follows:
+> - _Battery life_: QMK Redox Wireless uses two CR2032 coin cell batteries which last approximately 6 months (YMMV), while the nice!nano support LiPo rechargable batteries (you can choose the capacity you want but expect them to last for a [few weeks on a single charge](https://zmk.dev/power-profiler)).
+> - _Flexibility: The receiver dongle limits the flexibility of QMK Redox Wireless.
+> - _Cost_: The 3x YJ-14015 + Pro Micro combo is cheaper than the two nice!nano you need for the ZMK Redox.
+> - _Range_: The Bluetooth implementation should be more capable than what can be achieved with the QMK Redox Wireless (At this point in time, I lack the evidence to support these claims though).

 ## Related projects